Towards the Anonymization of the Language Modeling: Introduction

+To reduce privacy risks, some practitioners exploit Named Entity Recognition (NER) to pseudonymize the training data~\cite{speicher2024understandingmemorisationllmsdynamics}.
+A NER is a model trained to recognize a set of Personally Identifiable Information (PII) that directly identify patients.
+However, pseudonymization is not anonymization~\cite{pilan2022textanonymizationbenchmarktab,xin2025falsesenseprivacyevaluating}.
+Indeed, a link between an individual and their data can be found from indirect identifying information.
+Therefore, these indirect identifiers must also be protected (e.g., removed) in order to ensure anonymization.
+This operation cannot rely on a NER task as there is no prior information to identify these indirect identifiers, it depends on the context and the considered dataset.
+Other mitigation techniques have been proposed such as learning models with Differential Privacy (DP) guarantees~\cite{dp,mckenna2025scalinglawsdifferentiallyprivate} or pruning strategies~\cite{10020711}.
+While these mitigation techniques increase the probability of the adversary making a wrong decision or inference, these countermeasures also significantly degrade the model's accuracy, making them difficult to use in practice.

 In this paper, we propose privacy-by-design language modeling approaches to address the problem of anonymizing language models.
-Specifically, we propose both a masking language modeling (MLM) methodology to specialize a pre-trained BERT-like language model, and a causal language modeling (CLM) methodology to specialize a pre-trained GPT-like model that avoids the model from memorizing direct and indirect identifying information.
-To achieve this goal, our fine-tuning approaches named \ppmlm and \ppclm (for a BERT and GPT model, respectively), first identify directly and indirectly identifying information in the data corpus used for the specialization.
-While direct identifiers are pinpointed by exploiting a off-the-shelf NER model, indirect identification words are identified as words used only by a single patient (which goes beyond the directly identifying words).
-This ensures that the memorized words were used in the data of at least two individuals (i.e., thus making the k=2 individuals indistinguishable, note that the value of k can be parameterized in our solution).
-Then, the language modeling to specialize and fine-tune the model on the training data (i.e., the random masking or the next-word prediction for BERT and GPT models, respectively) avoids using directly and indirectly identifying words.
+Specifically, we propose a Masked Language Modeling (MLM) methodology to specialize pre-trained masked language models (e.g., BERT-like models) that prevents the model from memorizing direct and indirect identifying information.
+To achieve this goal, our fine-tuning approach named \ppmlm first identifies directly and indirectly identifying information in the data corpus used for the specialization.
+While direct identifiers are identified by exploiting an off-the-shelf NER model, indirect identification words are defined as words (or n-grams) used only by a single patient (which goes beyond the directly identifying words).
+This ensures that the memorized words were used in the data of at least two individuals (i.e., thus making the k=2 individuals indistinguishable; note that the value of k can be parameterized in our solution).
+Then, the language modeling to specialize and fine-tune the model on the training data (i.e., the random masking for masked models) avoids using directly and indirectly identifying words.
 Therefore, the risk of regurgitation or inference of personal information during the use of the model is drastically reduced.